mufpga/microfpga.github.io/principle_trigger.md

 Note the following edge case:

 - If pulse > delay+exposure+read-out: then the *fire signal* is high all the time, the *exposure signal* is unchanged.
+- If delay=read-out=0, then exposure is high all the time!
+The lasers will not be triggered, unless they are in ON or FOLLOW mode.